mre/endler.dev/content/2018/keyboard/index.md

 me.
 It allows me to use a single Keyboard layout but insert German umlauts at will (e.g. ö is `Option`+`o`).
 There is probably a similar layout for other language combinations.

+[Stefan Imhoff](https://www.stefanimhoff.de/) notified me that there's also a [Karabiner](https://www.stefanimhoff.de/) rule which does the same.
+Might come in handy in case you already use this tool.

 ## Is Switching Between Keyboards Painful?

 {{ figure(src="KB_United_States.svg", caption="US keyboard layout" credits="[Wikipedia](https://commons.wikimedia.org/wiki/File:KB_United_States.svg)") }}